Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

     }
     ```

+Note: fields without a "since" value are supported by all versions of Linkurious Enterprise; fields with a "since" value (e.g. 4.3.6) are newer additions.

-Note: to keep a plugin compatible with older versions of Linkurious Enterprise (which validate the manifest strictly), the manifest content can be split over several files: the canonical `manifest.json` with the base fields supported by all versions, and a supplement file with newer fields.
+To keep a plugin compatible with older versions of Linkurious Enterprise (which validate the manifest strictly), the manifest content can be split over several files: the canonical `manifest.json` with the base fields supported by all versions (those without a "since" value), and a supplement file with the newer fields (those with a "since" value).
 Linkurious Enterprise merges them when loading the plugin.

 Example manifest file: [https://github.com/Linkurious/lke-plugin-data-table/blob/master/manifest.json](https://github.com/Linkurious/lke-plugin-data-table/blob/master/manifest.json)